Mexborough: Education

 Mexborough has one secondary school (Laurel Academy) and many primary schools.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Capital Yorkshire, Greatest Hits Radio Yorkshire (formerly Trax FM), Hits Radio South Yorkshire (formerly Hallam FM), and both Doncaster Radio and Rotherham Radio community based stations which broadcast from Mexborough.

+The town is served by the local newspapers, Dearne Valley Weekender and Doncaster Free Press.

 Sport

 Mexborough has been represented in the FA Cup by four different football teams – Mexborough Locomotive Works, Mexborough St. Johns, Mexborough West End and Mexborough Town.

 The last of the four was the most prominent and won the Yorkshire Football League in 1973.